Frederik-Fonger/Sampling_RP_AB_2024/README.md

 		Request for Payment Log
 		Sepsis Log

-	Used quality measures for the samples:
+	Used quality measures for the samples and model evaluation:

 		coverage
 		MAE